-In case of cluster, click any site to get a detailed view of the site.
+In a cluster, click any site to get a detailed view of the site.
 When you click any site, you can see the busy connections and health of the worker threads.

 On the Busy Connections graph, there is an icon called Auto-tuned that indicates auto tuning of a site.

-The new pool size that is shown on the graph is based on the number of times the site got auto tuned multiplied by the pool size percentage in the Settings page.
+The new pool size that is shown on the graph is a product of the number of times the site got auto tuned and the pool size percentage in the Settings page.

-Auto tuning of your site happens till the maximum pool size is reached, specified in the Settings page.
+Auto tuning of your site happens until the maximum pool size is reached, specified in the Settings page.